Sommaire

 - Wash fruits, vegetables, and herbs thoroughly

-- Do not leave perishable foods at room temperature for more than one hour to limit the risk of food poisoning.
+- Do not leave perishable foods at room temperature for more than an hour to limit the risk of food poisoning.

-Tips: If you want to make a cold salad, prepare it yourself and consume it within an hour (or keep it in the fridge for a maximum of 24 hours).
-And avoid picnics left out in the sun 😬
+Tips: If you want to make a cold salad, prepare it yourself, and consume it within the hour (or keep it in the fridge for a maximum of 24 hours).
+And avoid forgotten picnics in direct sunlight 😬

 With hormones (especially progesterone), blood sugar can be more unstable in the 1st trimester, which promotes sugar cravings… amplified by heat and fatigue.